daviscardenas2006/souri/README.md

 SOURI is in active development.

 The current public repository focuses on product direction, documentation, screenshots, and public-facing materials while the core implementation remains private during the early product phase.

+The public landing page is now available at [souri-site.vercel.app](https://souri-site.vercel.app).

 ---